Tax Resolution Services in Hawaii

 Trust Fund Penalty Relief

 If you have been assessed as “the responsible party” for failure to pay employment taxes and you’re questioning the accuracy of the IRS or State’s assessment, then let our Hawaii law firm intercede on your behalf.
 If you have been given this heavy-handed tax and you fail to respond in time, then you will be saddled with the most onerous of all tax liabilities.
 It can never be discharged in bankruptcy and is attended by significant interest and penalties.
 You must decide to end your tax problems with the IRS and state of Hawaii.
 No one else can decide for you.
 Our firm can assist in ending the misery, but you must take the first step by contacting our Hawaii bankruptcy attorney or telling us about your situation online.
-I can help you explore all the choices and options.
+I can help you explore all the choices and options with our tax resolution services.